 Carolyn Hope is also bringing to us our office dog, “Dutch”.
 “Dutch” is a friendly, 3 year old Soft Coated Wheaten Terrier who loves to lick faces and eat chicken.
 Feel free to stop by and play as he loves every human and furry being!

 In her down time, Carolyn Hope enjoys watching football (Go Pack Go!), paddle boarding with “Dutch”, and riding any horse she can get her hands on!

-Mariah is joining us while she completes her Bachelors Degree in Education.
-She has worked and ridden at several of the local barns ranging in disciplines from hunter jumper, gaming, western pleasure, and western dressage.
+Mariah has worked and ridden at several of the local barns ranging in disciplines from hunter jumper, gaming, western pleasure, and western dressage.

-In her down time she enjoys knitting, spending time with her daughter Olivia, working with her daughter's pony Trigger, riding horses, and enjoying the beach with her dog Odie.
+In her down time she enjoys knitting, spending time with her daughter Olivia (who you will occasionally spot in the office), working with her daughter's pony Trigger, riding horses, and enjoying the beach with her dog Odie.

 Benjamin Miley-Vet Assistant

 Benjamin was raised by wolves in the suburbs of Portland Oregon.
 He is currently making arrangements to go back to school with the goal of becoming an LVT.
 He enjoys Reading, Birding, Adventuring, working on productive personal projects, Shooting sports and scenic drives.
 Though he currently doesn't have a horse of his own, Ben loves to trail ride.